Categories: Instruction and information

 Explanation - Description of the test

-NOTE: The above ratings assume that the given testing method is done properly!
+NOTE: The ratings assume the testing is done properly!

 Index of Testing Methods - Destructive